HomeTips & IdeasDecorating Ideas and How To'sHow to Use LIGHTING to Make a Dark Room Look Brighter!

 8w x 10l = 80 sq ft.
 80 x 1.5 = dammit, where’s my calculator.
 Right, 120.
 So an 8 x 10 room needs 120 watts of light.

 Technically, most small rooms (8×10 or smaller) can get away with 120 watts of lighting.
-However, once you hit the bigger sizes, it can be challenging to get enough wattage in one light fixture.
+However, getting enough wattage in one light fixture can be challenging once you hit the bigger sizes.
 So what do you do?

 Drink wine and cry.

-Before we get started, I know that a lot of us are still using incandescent bulbs (personally, they’re my fave), whereas others have moved over to LEDs (men seem to favour these).
+Before we start, I know that many of us still use incandescent bulbs (personally, they’re my fave), whereas others have moved to LEDs (men seem to favor these).
 I’ve done up this simple chart so you can cross-match your info.

 how to convert watts to lumens, conversion chart for decorating and bulbs